This tutorial describes how to build and test fine-grained access control (FGAC)

-- Add policy condition logic to allow users from Youngstown to view shared memes rated under 13.
+- Add policy condition logic to allow users from Youngstown to view shared memes rated for ages under 13.

-- Add advice to set the API error response when policy blocks access.
+- Add a statement to set the API error response when a policy blocks access.

 The following sections provide the details for completing these tasks.